-The cultural value and contribution to the social history of Cumbernauld attributed to the building by residents and former residents of the town is evidenced through more than 3000 individual comments submitted to online petitions in 2016 and in 2023, seeking to save the cottage theatre (change.org).
+The cultural value and contribution to the social history of Cumbernauld attributed to the building by residents and former residents of the town is evidenced through more than 3000 individual comments submitted to online petitions in 2016 and in 2023, seeking to save the cottage theatre (change.org), and through responses to our consultation on listing (See under 4.3 Consultation Summary and HES Online Survey Report).

-The social-historical associations between the cottage theatre and the identity of Cumbernauld New Town in its formative years (and well beyond) is of special interest.
+The social historical associations between the cottage theatre and the identity of Cumbernauld New Town in its formative years (and well beyond) is of special interest.